whamcloud/Online-Help/docs/Upgrade_Guide/Upgrade_EE-2.4-el6_to_LU-LTS-el7.md

     **Note:** This is not intended to be a comprehensive backup of the entire operating system configuration.
 It covers the essential components pertinent to Lustre servers managed by Integrated Manager for Lustre that are difficult to re-create if deleted.
 Make sure to backup any other important configuration files that may be on your system, such as multipath configurations.

+    The following files will need to be backed up if multipath is being used on the system:

+    ```sh
+    /etc/multipath/*
+    /etc/multipath.conf
+    ```

     **_Do not skip the backup.
 Subsequent process steps rely on the content of the backup to restore the Lustre services to operation._**

 1. Copy the backups for each server's configuration to a safe location that is not on the servers being upgraded.